 Watch R boss around the poor vowels in our printable r-controlled vowel worksheets!
 Here's how the bossy R controls the vowels.
 When a vowel is followed by an r, like in "jar" and "girl", the r changes the sound that the vowel makes.
-In other words, the bossy R takes over to make the vowel say not a long or short name but a new name.
-Whether it's filling in blanks with r-controlled vowels, sorting r-controlled vowel words into different vowel+r combinations, completing sentences using r-controlled vowel words, our free r-controlled vowel pdf worksheets have them all.
+In other words, the bossy R takes over to make the vowel say not a long or short name, but a new name.
+Whether it's filling in blanks with r-controlled vowels, sorting r-controlled vowel words into different vowel+r combinations, completing sentences using r-controlled vowel words, our free r-controlled vowel worksheet pdfs have them all.

-These worksheets are ideal for students in grade 1 and grade 2.
+These r-controlled vowel worksheets are ideal for children in grade 1 and grade 2.

 CCSS: RF.1.3, RF.2.3

-Remain tuned into 1st grade children's phonic needs, and our filling in "ar" or "ir" to complete each r-controlled vowel word activity is a major contributor.
+Remain tuned into 1st grade children's phonic needs with our pdf worksheets on filling in "ar" or "ir" to complete each r-controlled vowel word.
 The good news is a lot of kids' favorite words, car and bird for instance, have a bossy R.

-Disport yourself with this colorful cut-and-glue activity, which adorns this printable worksheet on r-controlled vowels!
-Cut out each r-controlled vowel and glue it appropriately to complete a set of words that name pictures.
+Disport yourself with this colorful cut-and-glue activity, which adorns these printable worksheets on r-controlled vowels!
+Cut out each r-controlled vowel and glue it appropriately to complete the names of the pictures.

 Children will be all of a flutter as they sort r-controlled vowel words into "ar", "ur", or "or"!
 Help grade 1 kids upskill by changing the first letter in the r controlled vowels, i.e. changing bark to dark and corn to horn, etc. for example.

-Flushed with success after completing these sentences with correct r-controlled vowel words from the box, the young stars in 2nd grade will clamor for more.
-Exuberance will have a new meaning as words like farm and third trickle in in this pdf!
+Flushed with success after completing these sentences with correct r-controlled vowel words from the box, 2nd grade kids will clamor for more.
+Exuberance will have a new meaning in these pdfs as the words trickle in!

-Becoming super-successful at telling r-controlled spelling patterns apart has never been this easy!
-In this printable, grade 2 kids observe each picture; figure out its name, an r-controlled vowel word; and color the r-controlled vowel in it.
+Becoming successful at telling r-controlled spelling patterns apart has never been this easy!
+In these printables, grade 2 kids observe each picture; figure out its name, an r-controlled vowel word; and color the r-controlled vowel in it.